wbr055/react-test/README.md

   - The app should efficiently make updates and only run computationally intensive tasks when necessary.

 **Stretch Goal**
-- have the app refresh its data automatically every 5 seconds.
+- have the app refresh its data every few seconds.